tcort/markdown-link-check/README.md

 Parameters:

 * `markdown` string containing markdown formatted text.
+* `opts` optional options object containing any of the following optional fields:
+ * `baseUrl` the base URL for relative links.
 * `callback` function which accepts `(err, results)`.
  * `err` an Error object when the operation cannot be completed, otherwise `null`.
  * `results` an array of objects with the following properties: